Changing your song layouts

 You can also assign shortcuts to some of the functions available in the set list view, at the layout level.
 These are called layout actions.
 From the Layouts list, tap Edit Details, then tap any of the actions listed there.
 Then select one of the following triggers:

 - Song Selection: This trigger is fired when you select a song, either by tapping its name in the song list, swiping between songs, using the Next/Previous buttons to change songs, using a foot switch or other remote control device, or auto-advancing with the Select Next Song layout action.
 This is useful for starting one or more functions automatically when selecting a song.

 - Song Second Selection: This trigger is fired when you select the same song twice.
 This allows you to select a song once to view it, then select it again to trigger some actions.
 Or you can trigger some actions on the first selection and trigger other actions on the second selection.
 For example, you might want to send your MIDI presets immediately on the first selection, then look at the song for a moment before selecting it again to start a backing track.

-- Song completion: This trigger is fired when a song's recording or automation track ends (whichever is later), or when the song duration is reached, if the song doesn't use a recording or backing track.
+- Song completion: This trigger is fired when a song's recording, video or automation track ends (whichever is later), or when the song duration is reached, if the song doesn't use a recording, video or backing track.
 You can use this to "clean up" after a song by stopping a tempo click, closing a full-screen document or opening a song list, or to trigger the Select Next Song action to auto-play through your set list.